HaikuArchives/BeGUI/README.md

 Building
 --------

-Simply go into BeGUI directory and type ``bash creationx86.script``.
+Simply go into BeGUI directory and type ``build.script`` to build the project.
+Type ``clean.script`` to clean the project.

+The whole build will be installed in the BeGUI folder.

 Copyright